 Three Peaks, Ben Nevis, Scafell Pike & Snowdon within a week - all on show days!

-During the Quo Winter Tour 2004, I climbed Snowdon three times, bringing my total to 86 ascents.
-Not that I'm obsessed or anything.
+During the Quo Winter Tour 2010, I managed to climb Snowdon twice on the same day, bringing my total to 100 ascents.
+Not that I’m obsessed or anything.

 My other passion is astronomy.
 I feel privileged that touring with bands has allowed me to practice my hobby from many different countries.

 What was it like working with Hank Marvin?

 I enjoyed Hank's tours very much.
 Needless to say it was a completely

 different gig to Quo and I found it one of the most dynamic gigs I've ever